docker/docs/docker-cloud/apps/deploy-to-cloud-btn.md

 Docker Cloud will detect the HTTP referer header and deploy the stack file found in the repository, branch and relative path where the source `README.md` file is stored.

-## Adding the 'Deploy to Docker Cloud' button in Docker Hub
+## Add the 'Deploy to Docker Cloud' button in Docker Hub

 If the button is displayed on the Docker Hub, Docker Cloud cannot automatically detect the source GitHub repository, branch and path.
 In this case, edit the repository description and add the following code: